frcteam181/FRC2024/README.md

-Code for FRC 2022 game Rapid React
+Code for FRC 2024 game Crescendo